rocq-prover/rocq/doc/sphinx/practical-tools/coq-commands.rst

 :-time: Output timing information for each command to standard output.
 :-time-file *file*: Output timing information for each command to the given file.
 :-profile *file*: Output :ref:`profiling` information to the given file.
+:-profile-lazy: Print profiling information for all invocations of the `lazy` machine when the process exits (similar to :flag:`Lazy Profiling`).

 .. _profiling: